Automated Composition of Agents: A Knapsack Approach for Agentic Component Selection: Composer Agents: From Semantic Retrieval to Knapsack Selection

 In our problem, the value of the component is not known until it is tested.
 Therefore, we use the ZCL algorithm~\cite{zhou2008budget}, a commonly used online knapsack algorithm in the literature.
 The algorithm assumes there is a lower and upper bound, $L$ and $U$, on the value-to-cost ratio.
 The solution is theoretically proven to be $\ln(U/L)+1$-competitive.
 The algorithm sets a dynamic threshold based on the capacity filled in the knapsack and only accepts an incoming item if its value-to-cost ratio exceeds the threshold $\Psi$.
 To compute the value, the composer agent has to not only generate the skills but also a set of test questions for each skill (Algorithm~\ref{algo:knapsack}).
 The composer agent then uses those questions to evaluate the component.
 Table~\ref{tab:skill_examples} shows the test queries that are generated and then used to test tools during the sandboxing trials.
 Appendix~\ref{app:judge_prompts} goes over the prompt and details on how the component is judged.
 The component's value is then based on this assessment.

 If a component is successfully equipped, then the composer agent will move forward to the next skill and iterate over the top-K components until it finds a successful one.
 Note to further optimize upon the runtime of Algorithm~\ref{algo:knapsack}, we make modifications such as: 1) stopping sandboxing early if component breaks and preventing it from being tested again, 2) once a skill is covered, we do not assess that skill again for other candidate tools.
-We cover these shortcut optimizations in Appendix~\ref{app:zcl_changes}.
+We cover these shortcut optimizations in Appendix~\ref{app:zcl_changes} and algorithmic details in Algorithm ~\ref{algo:knapsack_extended}.